microsoft/pxt-arcade/docs/courses/csintro1/motion-and-events/overlap2.md

 Having sprites bump rather than pass over each other is useful game behavior for a ``||sprites:Kind||`` overlap event.
 One way to simulate a bump is:

 1. Move the sprite in the opposite direction after the overlap (we will make it bump backwards).
-The faster we bump, the farther we move away from the overlap object.
+The faster we bump, the farther we move away from the overlap object
 2. Stop the sprite
     * Set ``||sprites:vx||`` and ``||sprites:vy||`` to 0
     * Change x position by (-1) \* (``||sprites:vx||``)